thinkum/commonide/README.md

     - In context, Garnet Gem and Garnet Opal systems - support for specific presentational environments with generalized _device_ definitions
-        - X Window System instance as _device_ with Gem/Opal
+        - X Window System instance as generalized _device_ with Gem/Opal; device implementation with XLib/CLX in Garnet (a generalized pattern)
-        - gworld and the Macintosh PC Desktop [Context:TechAnachronism] (post-NeXT) with Gem/Opal
+        - gworld and the Macintosh PC Desktop [Context:TechArchives] (post-NeXT) with Gem/Opal
     - The underlying KR object system in Garnet
     - Fonts in Garnet
     - Pictures and Cursors in Garnet
     - Geometry and Garnet (Ed.
 NB: cf. _Garnetdraw_ demo)
     - Garnet Gadgets, Aggregadgets, Aggregraphs
+    - Interactors and Garnet - Garnet Gestures
+    - Adaptation of Garnet patterns to C++ - the Amulet Project (originally at CMU)
+    - "Application Devo" Concerns - Garnet Documentation (Scribe Format)

+- Topic: Generalizations for Generalized Console Environments - ncurses
+    - Topic: ncurses, _circa_ BSD and subsq.
+    - Topic: ncurses and readline, editline
+    - Topic: Object allocation, initialization/finalization, and
+      deallocation - Patterns onto Generalized APIs (ncurses, GTK+, other) for External Objects in Common Lisp Programming Systems
         - Ed.
+NB: "Also" Common Lisp Callback Functions for External Object Systems - Definitions; Concerns for debugging (NB: semantics for object file linking in C/C++/Obj-C and Common Lisp implementation/compiler environments; semantics for call stacks/frames in arbitrary architectures)
+    - Topic: Generalized presentational models with ncurses - screens, tagged face/fonts, streams, [...]
+        - **Ed.
+NB:** UNIX PTY environments, console screen as a display surface
+        - Ed.
+NB, see also: tmux
+        - Ed.
+NB: Concept of "Taggged" fonts is affected after some albeit superficial features of GTK+ APis
+    - Topic: Generalized Application-Independent APIs and the Host OS Environment (Files, I/O, ...)
+    - Topic: "Higher-Order" User Interface Concerns - Programmed Completion for Symbols in Abtirary Generalized Naming Contexts

-NB: This proposal is directed for development with GTK+ (Desktop) and ncurses (Generalized Console Environment) APIs, if not furthermore for application of user interface toolkits on mobile platforms (e.g Android w/ JNI, iOS w/ FFI and Apple Frameworks as may be available in XCode development, and X with Hildon on Maemo [Context:TechAnachronism])
+- Ed.
+NB: This topic is directed principally for portable application development with GTK+ (PC Desktop) and ncurses (Generalized Console Environment) APIs.
+It may also be considered with regards to application development for user interface toolkits on mobile platforms -- e.g: Android w/ JNI for user interface APIs in the Android Runtime Environment, Android application process environment, Android libc (e.g Bionic), and OpenGL for abitrary GPUs on Android devices; iOS w/ FFI and Apple Frameworks, such as may be available typically in XCode development environments; X with Hildon on Maemo devices (cf. Nokia) [Context:TechArchives].
+The concept of developing a user interface system for singularly audal output and arbitrary key/cursor or text-to-speech input (e.g Accessible Design w/ CMU Sphinx) may be addressed, in some regards, in parallel to this design.

 ### CommonIDE - Concepts of Design - Editor Views